Scentroid

 Ammonia

-The smell of ammonia is closely associated with the odor of urine because urine naturally contains ammonia as a byproduct of protein breakdown.
-Bacteria further break down urea into ammonia when urine decomposes.
+The odor of urine closely resembles the smell of ammonia because urine naturally contains ammonia as a byproduct of protein breakdown.
+Bacteria break down urea into ammonia during the decomposition of urine.

 Decaying Fish